 There are many ways that we can act to intervene in the catastrophic trajectory that civilization is taking, so many that we will only list a tiny fraction of them here.
 We refer to these actions as ‘interventions’ since we cannot ‘solve’ many of these problems in the conventional meaning of the word (putting things back the way they were), but we can intervene to improve them.
-For now, here are a few of the organizations doing outstanding work to stem the tide.
-We encourage you to contact us with others you think should be added to this list.
+For now we suggest having a look at the book and associated website called “Drawdown” which offers 100 of the most substantive solutions to global warming.
+Another suggestion is to slowly have a closer look at Organizations who have endorsed the scientists warning by visiting their websites and learning more about them.

 Broad Areas for Action